Patricia Skinner | 5/2/2018 2:19:51 PM

 The Base Flood – on the map

 View FEMA’s Flood Insurance Rate Maps (FIRMs) over road maps and aerial photos; get zone, Base Flood Elevation, and contact information for local floodplain officials.

 The Base Flood – on the ground

 Learn how you know what’s In or Out, what it means for construction and financing, how to get the map amended and how to get the best rate on flood insurance.

 Please report any issues or concerns to FloodMaps@agcenter.lsu.edu.

 The legend on this state index distinguishes parishes by one of two criteria:

 Flood maps on this site are displayed over Bing maps.
 The LSU AgCenter FloodMaps system is unique in that it integrates flood risk information with ground elevation data (provided by a service of the US Geological Survey) and basic wind speed (derived from the 2003 International Residential Code (IRC) and produced as a service by the LSU AgCenter).
-Basic Wind Speed Interactive Map service is temporarily suspended pending acquisition of map for the code adopted by Louisiana effective February 1, 2018).
+(Basic Wind Speed Interactive Map service is temporarily suspended pending acquisition of map for the code adopted by Louisiana effective February 1, 2018).

 Effective February 1, 2018, Louisiana adopted the 2015 IRC (with amendments), replacing the 2012 IRC Basic Wind Speed map with the 2015 IRC Ultimate Design Wind Speed (UDWS) map as the wind-speed design criteria for one-to-four family dwellings.
 The threshold at which site-specific wind design is required is UDWS = 130 mph.